zinc-glaze/TrainScheduler/README.md

   * Styling and theme are completely up to you.
 Get Creative!

 In addition to the above, the app features:
-  * Full responsiveness across viewports
+  * Responsiveness across viewports
+  * Basic validation of user time inputs
   * A button to update all train times

 This app uses the following tools:
   * HTML